 - Under Customization, select Policy Management.

 - On the Policy configurations page, select Create.

 - On the Start with the basics page, enter a name (required) and a description (optional), then select Next.

-- After you’ve made your selection, select Next.
+- After making your selection, choose Next.

 - On the Configure Settings page, select the policies that you want to include in the policy configuration.
 You can search for the policy by name, or you can create a custom filter.
-You can filter on platform, by application, on whether the policy has been configured, and on whether the policy is a recommended security baseline.
+You can filter on platform, by application, on whether the policy is configured, and on whether the policy is a recommended security baseline.

 Managing policy configurations